-Local Committees must file a form 497 in the following situations:
+Who: Local committees must file Form 497 in the following situations:

-- Contributions that total in aggregate \$1,000 or more within the 90 days before an election that are either: - Made to a committee or ballot measure committee; or - Received by a candidate or ballot measure committee. - Contributions that total in aggregate \$1,000 or more made to committees primarily formed to support or oppose a local candidate(s) or measure(s).
-A measure includes certain LAFCO proceedings 90 days before an election - Contributions that total in the aggregate \$1,000 or more made to state or county political party committee 90 days prior to any state election. - Contributions that total in aggregate \$1,000 or more made to a candidate in a CalPERS or CalSTRS election 90 days before an election.
+- Contributions that total in aggregate \$1,000 or more within the 90 days before an election that are either: - Made to a committee or ballot measure committee; or - o Received by a candidate or ballot measure committee. - Contributions that total in aggregate \$1,000 or more made to committees primarily formed to support or oppose a local candidate(s) or measure(s).
+A measure includes certain LAFCO proceedings 90 days before an election. - Contributions that total in the aggregate \$1,000 or more made to a candidate in a CalPERS or CalSTRS election 90 days before an election.